This is an incredibly clean and sweet natural, full of tropical fruits, mango and pineapple.

-This particular lot from Las Margaritas has been processed fully-dried aka 'natural'.
-After meticulous picking and sorting the cherries are stored in silos for 48 hours which kick-starts the fermentation before a slow drying over 28 days.
+This particular lot from Las Margaritas has been dried in the skin aka natural.
+After meticulous picking and sorting the cherries are stored in silos for 48 hours which kick-starts the fermentation when they are taken to the mechanical dryers which keep a constant temperature of 35C for 4-5 days.
 The dried coffee cherry is then hulled and stored 'in reposo' for a further three months to stabilise before export.

-If you're a fan of naturals because of those heavy boozy characters then this is definitely one for you.
-The tropical fruits and florals are there in abundance along with that heavy boozy quality from the process.
-To borrow a phrase from a good coffee friend "It's a juicy banger".
+If you're a fan of naturals because of those super sweet heavy characters then this is definitely one for you.
+The tropical fruits and florals are there in abundance along with a creamy body from the process.

 Pacas and Crankhouse

 My first origin trip in 2016 was to El Salvador and I had the pleasure of being hosted at Finca Tuxpal by Federico Pacas, the great grandson of Fernando Alberto Pacas after which the Pacas varietal is named.
 He's a keen cyclist and I gave him one of the Crankhouse cycling caps.
 I met him again at last years World of Coffee in Amsterdam and asked if he still had it.
 He smiled and said that he uses it all the time when he's out riding.